 Some may call it a cringe marketing ploy.
 Others, a cheap effort to go viral.
 But regardless, what you can’t call it is unsuccessful.

 So far, the video has attracted over 500,000 views.
-Not bad for company barely 3-years old, with a management team of just 2.
+Not bad for a company barely 3-years old, with a management team of just 2.
 The video may not be one that you watch all the way through, but it’s nice to see a bit of creativity and fun in the property world.
 Positivity is desperately needed at the moment.

 We’ve been so inspired that we’re thinking about how we can incorporate more music into the specialist finance market.
 Our Lead Designer is currently working out how he can factor bridging into a performance of either “Maria” or “’I Dreamed a Dream”.